secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 - Public recording
 - Private recording

 Never say: livestream or recording since those are ambiguous.
+See [top misused terms](/handbook/communication/top-misused-terms/#livestream).

 ### What if your aren't sure whether the stream is Public or Private?